 During the year ended December 31, 2001, the Company recorded restructuring charges of approximately \$20.0 million in response to the significant downturn in the telecommunications industry and the overall weak business environment.
-This charge consisted of a \$13.6 million write-off of inventory (included in cost of sales) related to order cancellations and the rationalization of certain product lines, \$3.0 million related to personnel costs and business relocation and \$3.4 million for the write-down of long-lived assets.
-The \$3.0 million charge for personnel and business relocation costs was principally related to plant consolidations and a workforce reduction of approximately 230 employees, which included both management and manufacturing employees located in all operations of the Company.
+This downturn has affected Veeco's customers' ability to purchase capital equipment and is evidenced by a significant decline in the order rate for the Company's products.
+The actions giving rise to the restructuring charges described below were implemented in order for Veeco to remain competitive and such actions are expected to benefit Veeco by reducing future operating costs.
+The \$20.0 million charge consisted of a \$13.6 million write-off of inventory (included in cost of sales) related to order cancellations and the rationalization of certain product lines, \$3.0 million related to personnel costs and business relocation and \$3.4 million for the write-down of long-lived assets.
+Of the \$13.6 million write-off of inventory, approximately \$9.6 million was associated with the Company's process equipment segment, which sells primarily to the telecommunications and data storage industries and approximately \$4.0 million related to Veeco's metrology segment, which sells mainly to the semiconductor, research and data storage industries.
+During the year, Veeco experienced a significant amount of order cancellations for products for which many of the raw materials had been purchased prior to the cancellation date due to the amount of lead-time necessary to build many of these tools.
+The \$3.0 million charge for personnel and business relocation costs was principally related to plant consolidations and a workforce reduction of approximately 230 employees, located in all operations of the Company.
+The majority of the job classifications that were eliminated included manufacturing, sales and marketing due to the downturn in the economy.
 As of December 31, 2001, approximately \$1.2 million for termination benefits has been paid and approximately \$1.8 million remains accrued.
-The write-down of long-lived assets to estimated net realizable value related primarily to the write-off of goodwill and intangible assets acquired in connection with the SLC product line, which has been phased out, as well as the write-down of certain machinery and equipment.
+Of this \$1.8 million liability, approximately \$0.4 million will be paid over the next four years and \$1.4 million relates to termination costs that will be paid by the end of 2002.
+The write-down of long-lived assets to estimated fair value related primarily to the write-off of goodwill and intangible assets acquired in connection with the SLC product line, which has been phased out, as well as the write-down of certain machinery and equipment, which was deemed to have no future value.